Mpox control guideline

 • Clean and disinfect any shared spaces (including bathrooms), appliances or items immediately after use.

-• Have close or intimate contact with others, including all sexual activity.
+• Close or intimate contact with others, including all sexual activity.

-• Enter high-risk settings such as early childhood education and care services, aged care, healthcare settings, and settings with young children and those at higher risk of severe disease, including for work, unless seeking medical attention*.
+• Entering high-risk settings such as early childhood education and care services, aged care, healthcare settings, and settings with young children and those at higher risk of severe disease, including for work, unless seeking medical attention or on the advice of the PHU after a risk assessment has been undertaken*.

-• Have contact with people who are at higher risk of severe disease, including immunosuppressed people, pregnant people, and young children.
+• Contact with people who are at higher risk of severe disease, including immunosuppressed people, pregnant people, and young children.

-• Donate any human tissue, including blood, cells, tissue, breast milk, semen, or organs (while unwell and for 12 weeks following clearance).
+• Donating any human tissue, including blood, cells, tissue, breast milk, semen, or organs (see Case clearance for additional restriction periods).

 NSW specific mpox guidance